 While it’s true that more and more video conferencing solutions now include support for recording, simply pressing record is only the first step — and arguably, the least important.
 From there, you need to make it easy for team members to find and play that recording when they need to.

 When it comes to sharing, most video conferencing solutions are quite limited.
-Generally, they only allow the person who scheduled the conference to download an MP4 of the session, which can then be uploaded elsewhere.
-Exactly where is left up to the user, often with few good options.
+Generally, they only allow the conference host to download an MP4 of the session, which can then be uploaded elsewhere.
+Exactly where is left up to the person who scheduled the meeting, often with few good options.
 YouTube or Vimeo, for example, are great solutions for sharing videos publicly, but risky places to host private business meeting videos that contain sensitive information you don’t want to get into the wrong hands — not to mention, you turn over your intellectual property rights to those platforms when you upload your content.
 File sharing services like Dropbox and Google Drive are also options, but these solutions will require a viewer to download the entire video file before they can play it, if their device has the storage space and can even play it.

 Sharing meeting recordings securely — so the right people can watch them with just a click — requires a solution for doing just that.
 And interestingly, one of the newer entries into the video conferencing market, Zoom, has recently expanded its capabilities around sharing meeting recordings.